kitkay/RavenGame/README.md

 # RavenGame
-Technologies: CANVAS, VanillaJS, CSS/HTML basic raven game with pure javascript without the help of lbraries and ready made frameworks
+Technologies: CANVAS, VanillaJS, CSS/HTML

+Basic raven game with pure javascript without the help of lbraries and ready made frameworks

 This is utilizes vanilla javascript and html/css only.